 Plantation shutters are a desired option for interior shutters in Orlando.
-These wood or faux wood window coverings attach to your window frame.
+These wood or faux wood shutters are part of your window frame.

-Plantation shutters provide privacy and light control by pushing up or letting down a bar.
-This dowel is mounted to the center or side of the louvers.
+Plantation shutters provide privacy and light management by pushing up or letting down a bar.
+This bar is fixed to the center or side of the louvers.

-The term of “plantation shutter” began in the South, on account of their upscale look and keeping plantation homes cool when it was muggy.
+The phrase of “plantation shutter” started in the South, on account of their upscale look and keeping plantation homes cool when it was muggy.